What to Do First

 Who to Pay

+A foreclosure is final after the bank holds the auction and signs a foreclosure deed transferring ownership of the property to a new owner.
+See Check Public Records and Auction Notices.
 If the foreclosure is not final, pay the same person you paid before.
 Once the foreclosure is complete, stop paying the old owner.
 Start paying the new owner.
 Pay even if the new owner does not ask you to pay.
-If you do not know who the new owner is, see: Find Out Who the Owner Is in this chapter
+If you do not know who the new owner is, see: Find Out Who the Owner Is.

 The new owner should send you a notice that tells you where to send your rent.
 The new owner should also put a copy of this notice under your door.5 If not, send the new owner a letter asking where to send your payment.
-You can use Sample Rent Offer Letter (Form 26) for your letter.
 Keep a copy of the letter for your records.

 If the new owner does not respond or does not accept your rent, put your rent money in a separate bank account.
 This will protect you if the new owner tries to evict you or says you did not pay rent.